 There are dozens of applications suitable for Rotary Friction Welding, but in this blog we will simply list some of the most common examples, split by industry.

-MTI has a proud and storied history of joining parts for Aerospace companies and suppliers.
+MTI has a proud history of joining parts for Aerospace companies and suppliers.
 Aerospace parts are typically high-strength and lightweight and can greatly benefit from the repeatable weld quality and near-net shapes that Rotary Friction Welding helps provide.

 Some of those Aerospace parts include: